gregswift/nytefyrenet/blog/2013-03-15-installing-puppet-3-0-hiera-puppetdb-librarian.md

 +++
 ## What we are doing

 So Puppet 3.0 recently came out.
 It has Hiera support built in.
 Along with this PuppetDB 1.0 was released, which is supposed to be a very handy and very fast means of centrally storing catalogs and facts about your Puppet clients.
 Librarian is a project I recently ran across that helps coordinate the modules in your Puppet environment, unfortunately its not packaged.
-I don&#8217;t usually like using Puppet Lab&#8217;s softwre repositories directly, but am for this because the software isn&#8217;t in EPEL yet.
+I don't usually like using Puppet Lab's softwre repositories directly, but am for this because the software isn't in EPEL yet.

-So all I&#8217;m really doing is help layout a proof of concept environment using these tools.
+So all I'm really doing is help layout a proof of concept environment using these tools.

 ## Software